MHubAI/documentation/documentation/mhubio/mhubio_modules.md

 There are two different types of outputs: Value outputs and Class outputs.
 Value outputs have a single value, such as a model's prediction.
 Class outputs have multiple classes, each with a prediction score.
 The value of a class output is the selected class (the selection of the class depends on the pipeline, but is usually the class with the highest prediction score).

-Use the `data` directive for a data directive and specify the name as the value.
-The name cannot be left empty.
+Use the `data` directive for a data directive and specify the name (or a query string) as the value.
+A query string is similarily to query string used for fiel queries but instead of a data type (e.g., dicom or nrrd) you specify the name of the data field.
 Specify the value you want to display under the `value` keyword.
 For value and class outputs you can specify `value: description`, `value: label` or `value: value` to report the description, label or value of the output data.
 For value outputs you can additionally specify `value: type` to report the data type (e.g. string, integer, float) of the output.
 For class outputs you can specify insead the attribute `class: $classname` and use the class name to report insead the description, label, or value of that class.

 ```yaml
 ReportExporter: